 - Psychiatric evaluation

-As a complex mental disease, it requires lifelong treatment.
-Psychological therapy and medications are used to manage this illness.
-Hospitalization might be required in severe cases.
-A psychiatrist, who has got expertise in curing schizophrenia, treats it.
+As a complex mental disease, Schizophrenia requires lifelong treatment.
+Generally, psychotherapy and medications are used to manage its symptoms.
+However, hospitalization might be necessary in severe cases.
+Usually, a psychiatrist having expertise in treating Schizophrenia treats it.
 Additionally, the following people may also work alongside a psychiatrist:

 - Social worker